 2. Invest in a Roth IRA or traditional IRA

-An individual retirement account, or IRA, offers another way to save.
-Two of the most common are Roth IRAs and traditional IRAs.
+Two of the most common types of individual retirement accounts are Roth IRAs and traditional IRAs.

-- There are no income restrictions for contributing to a traditional IRA or converting those funds to a Roth IRA in the future.
+- No income restrictions for making contributions or converting funds to a Roth IRA in the future.

 3. Open a health savings account

-A health savings account, or HSA, does double duty: It can help you pay medical expenses now, and it’s an option to save for retirement.
-To qualify to contribute to an HSA, you must have a high-deductible health insurance policy.
+A health savings account, or HSA, can help you pay medical expenses now, and it’s another option to save for retirement.
+To qualify for an HSA, you must have a high-deductible health insurance policy.

 - Contributions are pre-tax, which reduces your taxable income.